smcalilly/writer/README.md

 This will download all the code into your new writing directory, which is where `writer` saves your writing.

+This setup has been tested on
+- MacOS Catalina with zsh
+- MacOS Mojave with bash
+- Raspberry Pi Raspbian with bash

+If you have any issues or bugs, please open an issue!

 ## quick start
 Write in your daily note:
 ```